-Image credit: https://jila.colorado.edu/~ajsh/insidebh/schw.html bent by the massive object in the center.
-From the observer's point of view, these bent light rays are traced back and make it appear as though there are two more objects (top and bottom right of the diagram above).
+Image credit: https://jila.colorado.edu/~ajsh/insidebh/schw.html

+The immense gravity of a black hole doesn't only affect the passage of time, it also warps the fabric of space around it.
+The diagram below shows light rays emitted from an object that are bent by the massive object in the center.
+From the observer's point of view, these bent light rays are traced back and make it appear as though there are two more objects (top and bottom right of the diagram).
 These are not real; however, they are features of the "gravitational lensing" effect that the massive object has on the light rays from the original object.